jameslongstaff/react-trello-clone/README.md

 # React Redux Trello clone with NodeJS, Mongo API

 This is a work in progress basic clone version of trello.
-I am using this project to get some practical experience and further develop my knowledge and understanding of JavaScript applications using Front End frameworks, in conjunction with Javascript based API's.
+I am using this project to get some practical experience and further develop my knowledge and understanding of JavaScript applications using Front End frameworks, in conjunction with TypeScript based API's.

+Being my first experience with working with React I have learnt through my time working on this project.
+I hope this will be beneficial for others learning.
+Feel free to clone the project and have a play around.
+Eventually I will setup a demo page to display the project online.

 ## Getting Started